sp3c1/template-nestjs/README.md

-# NestJS Monorepo Template
+# NestJS Monorepo api

 ## Env

-Should be set in src, so `./src/apps/template/.env`.
+Should be set in src, so `./src/apps/api/.env`.
 If a platform has issue with reading the env, adjust the main.ts.

 ## Docker Composer